The Venice Simplon Orient Express at Calais

 Which is better, a southbound or northbound trip?

 Either is great, but in my opinion the southbound has the edge.
 Although the northbound journey tends to be less popular, so often has better availability and sometimes better rates.
-But personally, the British Pullman train is the hors d'oeuvre, the Continental Wagons-Lits train is the main course, and I feel the journey works best this way round.
-And the arrival in Venice over the causeway is a fitting climax.
+But personally, I feel the journey works best going out from London with the arrival in Venice over the causeway a fitting climax.
 You'll also see more of the Alpine scenery in daylight in the morning from a southbound train than (depending on the time of year) in the evening from a northbound train.

 One way by VSOE, one-way by TGV & Eurostar